The Oakland Zoo is located in Knowland Park in Oakland, California. Oakland Zoo opened in 1922.

 In 1980 the tiger exhibit was opened.

 William Penn Mott Jr. then lead the zoo as it generated a masterplan built an equipped animal hospital and renovated and built a number of new exhibits from 1982 to 1983.
-In 1985 he then passed the directorship to Joel J. Parrott, DVM who had been assistant director.
+In 1985 he passed the directorship to Joel J. Parrott, DVM who had been assistant director.
 He was even more aggressive in developing the zoo and over the next 20 years the whole zoo was redeveloped in 6 phases.

 1987 saw the Hamadryas baboon exhibit open.